Darkle/BlueLoss-Desktop-App-Linux/README.md

 #### System Tray Options:

-- **Open BlueLoss Settings** This opens the settings/status window
+- **Open BlueLoss Settings**: This opens the settings/status window

 - **Disable BlueLoss**

-- **Toggle Tray Icon Color** Toggles the BlueLoss system tray icon color between blue or white
+- **Toggle Tray Icon Color**: Toggles the BlueLoss system tray icon color between blue or white

-- **Open Logs** This will open the folder where the BlueLoss logs are written to
+- **Open Logs**: This will open the folder where the BlueLoss logs are written to

 - **Quit BlueLoss**